mlc-ai/mlc-llm/docs/model-zoo.rst

 Contribute to MLC-LLM Model Zoo
 -------------------------------

 Ready to contribute your compiled models/new model architectures?
 Awesome!
-Please check our :doc:`/contribute/community` on how to contribute to MLC-LLM.
+Please check :ref:`contribute-new-models` on how to contribute new models to MLC-LLM.